 Application of compression molding:

+What is compression moulding used for?
 Compression molding is first used to make composite parts for metal replacement applications, and is often used to make larger flat or moderately curved parts.
-This molding method is widely used in automotive, electrical, and architectural fields, such as automotive hoods, automotive door panels, electrical equipment housings, and building templates.
+This molding method is widely used in automotive components, electrical, and architectural fields, such as automotive hoods, automotive door panels, electrical equipment housings, and building templates.

 China compression moulding company